nunosousa/TimeNest/README.md

 ---

+## Why Ethernet Instead of Wi-Fi?

+TimeNest uses **wired Ethernet** as its network interface instead of Wi-Fi.
+This was a deliberate design choice based on simplicity, reliability, and the nature of the project.

+### Simplicity of Implementation

+The primary reason for choosing Ethernet is **system simplicity**.

+Supporting Wi-Fi significantly increases firmware and system complexity.
+A Wi-Fi device must typically implement:

+- network discovery and provisioning
+- credential storage and management
+- connection retry logic
+- captive portal or mobile setup workflows
+- security updates and maintenance

+In contrast, Ethernet provides a **plug-and-play networking experience**:

+1. Connect the cable.
+2. Obtain an IP address via DHCP.
+3. Start synchronizing time.

+For a spare-time project, reducing firmware complexity greatly improves development speed and long-term maintainability.

+### Reliability

+Ethernet also offers **predictable and stable connectivity**.
+Wired networking avoids common Wi-Fi issues such as:

+- RF interference
+- signal dropouts
+- congestion in the 2.4 GHz band
+- router compatibility problems

+For a device whose role is to **continuously obtain accurate time from the network**, a stable connection is desirable.

+### Timing Considerations

+TimeNest synchronizes time over the internet (e.g., via NTP) and generates a **DCF77-compatible time signal**.
+The required timing accuracy for this application is on the order of **tens of milliseconds**, which both Ethernet and Wi-Fi can easily support.

+Therefore, Ethernet was **not chosen for better timing precision**—Wi-Fi would also be sufficient.
+The decision is instead driven by **simplicity and robustness**.

+### Hardware and Firmware Complexity

+Adding Wi-Fi would introduce additional hardware and software considerations:

+- integration of a radio module
+- antenna placement and RF layout constraints
+- increased firmware stack complexity
+- additional power consumption
+- more complex debugging

+Using Ethernet allows the device to remain **architecturally simple and deterministic**, which aligns well with the engineering goals of this project.

+### Regulatory Considerations

+Ethernet-only devices are treated as **unintentional radiators** from an electromagnetic compatibility (EMC) perspective.
+Adding Wi-Fi would turn the device into an **intentional RF transmitter**, bringing additional regulatory requirements under radio equipment directives.

+While this is mainly relevant if the project were ever commercialized, avoiding an integrated radio simplifies the compliance landscape.

+### Product Positioning

+Many professional time distribution devices—such as **NTP servers and timing appliances**—use wired networking for the same reasons: reliability, determinism, and simplicity.

+TimeNest follows this philosophy by favoring a **stable wired network interface** rather than a wireless one.

+---

+In short, Ethernet was selected because it provides the **simplest, most reliable, and most maintainable networking solution** for the goals of this project.

+---

 ## Design Principles

 TimeNest is designed as an open hardware project with an emphasis on simplicity, reproducibility, and responsible radio use.
 The following principles guide the design decisions throughout the project.